LucasRoesler/lucasroesler.github.io/content/posts/2021/test-python-functions/index.md

 For this demo we are going to create a tiny calculator function.
 This gives us just enough code to demonstrate interesting but very common test cases:

-1. is the request correct, .e.g did the request specify a valid math operation and two numbers,
+1. is the request correct, i.e did the request specify a valid math operation and two numbers,
 2. is the response correct, i.e. the calculation.

 Almost all functions will want these kind of tests and, as we will see, they are easy to write.